marcelbiezunski/presidential_elections_poland2025/README.md

 # presidential_elections_poland2025

-The program uses CSV files downloaded from the official website of the PKW - Państwowa Komisja Wyborcza (the State Electoral Commission of Poland), containing data on votes cast for Rafał Trzaskowski and Karol Nawrocki in both the first and second rounds of the 2025 Polish presidential election.
+[ENG] The program uses CSV files downloaded from the official website of the PKW - Państwowa Komisja Wyborcza (the State Electoral Commission of Poland), containing data on votes cast for Rafał Trzaskowski and Karol Nawrocki in both the first and second rounds of the 2025 Polish presidential election.

 The results are compared on a single chart to highlight potential anomalies, which may indicate accidental or intentional swapping of votes between the two candidates - either due to human error or an attempt to manipulate the results by a given electoral commission (obwodowa komisja wyborcza).